-This Permit is issued in compliance with the provisions of the Utah Water Quality Act, Title 19, Chapter 5, Utah Code Annotated 2004, as amended (the "Act") and the federal Water Pollution Control Act (33 U.S.c. §§ 1251 et. seq., as amended by the Water Quality Act of 1987, P.L.
-100-4), and the rules and Regulations made pursuant to those statutes.
-This permit authorizes "owners/operators" of construction activities (defined in Part 1.1.1 and Part 10) that meet the requirements of Part 1. of this Utah Pollutant Discharge Elimination System (UPDES) general permit, to discharge pollutants in accordance with the effluent limitations and conditions set forth herein.
+This General Permit for Storm Water Discharges from Construction Activities (Permit) is issued in compliance with the provisions of the Utah Water Quality Act, Title 19, Chapter 5, Utah Code, as amended (the "Act") under delegated authority according to Title 33 U.S. Code Section 1342 with federal oversight from the Environmental Protection Agency under the Federal Clean Water Act, Title 33 U.S. Code Section 1251, et. seq., as amended, and the rules and Regulations made pursuant to those statutes.
+This Permit authorizes "owners/operators" of construction activities (defined in Part 1.1.1 and Part 10) that meet the requirements of Part 1 of this Utah Pollutant Discharge Elimination System (UPDES) general Permit, to discharge pollutants in accordance with the effluent limitations and conditions set forth herein.
 Permit coverage is required from the "commencement of earth-disturbing activities" (see Part 10) until "final stabilization" (see Part 2.2.14).

-This permit becomes effective on July 1, 2019.
+This Permit shall become effective on July 1, 2024.

-This permit and the authorization to discharge expire at midnight on June 30, 2024.
+This Permit and the authorization to discharge shall expire at midnight on June 30, 2028.